-Minutes of the extra Committee meeting held on Thursday March 10th at 7.30pm at the Hilton Centre
+Minutes of the extra meeting called for 7pm on the 10th March 2017 at the Hilton Centre.

 Present: Messrs.
-Bradshaw, Bertrand, Caswell, Haslam, Scowcroft, Mrs Scowcroft & Mrs Smart
+Bradshaw, Caswell, Chauhan, D Scowcroft (in the chair), J Scowcroft & Mrs Smart.

 Apologies for absence: Messrs: Barker, Bolton & Mrs Barker.
 Mr Rothwell was involved with one of the clubs.